geraldzakwan/iykra-sentiment-analysis/data/README.md

 - But, to make it quick for everyone, I use only `100k` tweets (see `tweets_100k.csv` file).

 - Half of them are positive sentiments and another half are negative sentiments.

+- In the CSV file, positive sentiments are denoted by label 4, meanwhile negative sentiments are denoted by 0.